Black Mold Growing Inside the Bathroom: What to Know

 Open windows regularly or fit an exhaust fan if the bathroom is en suite and lacks easy ventilation.
 Even bathrooms with good natural ventilation should have an exhaust fan as well.

-You can also eliminate moisture by drying wet surfaces in the bathroom after taking a bath or shower.
+You can also eliminate moisture by drying wet surfaces in the bathroom after a bath or shower.

 Keep It Clean